filetrust/icap-infrastructure/README.md

 Each of the cluster types that form the Glasswall ICAP System are defined through the Helm charts in the subfolders.

+### ArgoCD

+We are using ArgoCD to update the clusters that are currently deployed within AKS.

+For full details on how to install and use please see the [argocd folder]()

 ### Adaptation Cluster
 Deploying to local cluster (Docker Desktop).